Otogirisō: Production

 Chunsoft announced the development of Otogirisou in April 1991.
 The game was developed at the same time as Dragon Quest V (1992).
 The game's director Koichi Nakamura had previously been involved with the development of the first three Dragon Quest games, and recalled that he was dating a girl at the time who did not play video games.
 When she tried playing the games that Nakamura had helped develop, she expressed that she did not really understand the games or what was supposed to be fun about them.
 This led to Nakamura thinking he should make a game that he described as "for people who haven't played games before."
 He thought of older text adventures, ultimately deciding that would be too complicated for a new audience.
 Programmer Manabu Yamana said prior to the idea of the sound novel, the team attempted a game that would contain elements of Dragon Quest, Sim City (1989), and Populous (1989) which he said "didn't work at all."
+Kazuya Asano said he recalled that Nakamura told him that he was also inspired by reading a novel by Yasutaka Tsutsui in high school that suggested listening to a specific song in the margins of the paper while reading.
+Nakamura said that this is what he wanted to do something similar for their next project.

 Screenshots of Otogirisō from the May 17, 1991 issue of Famicom Tsūshin.
 The game initially was developed with no background graphics.